shubhattin/valmiki_ramayanam/data/ramayan/README.md

 ## Data Scraping

 We scape data from the main vikisrot page of the Ramayana and then from each of the kandas.
-We then extract the text from each of the shlokas, and store it in text_data folder.
+We then extract the text from each of the shlokas, and store it in [text_data](./text_data/) folder.
+Also we process it further to generate the json data which is stored in the [data](./data/) folder, which is the main final output.

 ## Standardization